-- (k) alternative accommodation; - (I) alternative childcare or schooling for children; - the need for which is as a consequence of family violence occurring. - Note: It may be necessary under this provision for the employee to use additional time to the duration of appointments, proceedings etc in order to facilitate travel and recovery. - 85.7.
+Note: It may be necessary under this provision for the employee to use additional time to the duration of appointments, proceedings etc in order to facilitate travel and recovery.

+- 85.7.
 Leave for family violence purposes may be taken as consecutive or single days, or as part days. - 85.8.
-For confidentiality and privacy reasons leave for family violence purposes will be attributed as coming under "where leave cannot be granted under any other provision" which is included and identified within "Other Leave Types" in Annex D of this Agreement.
+For confidentiality and privacy reasons, leave for family violence purposes will be attributed as coming under "where leave cannot be granted under any other provision" which is included and identified within "Other Leave Types" in Annex D of this Agreement.

-85.9.
-Employees wishing to access leave for family violence purposes should discuss making an application with their manager/supervisor or an appropriate Human Resources Representative as soon as reasonably practical.
+- 85.9.
+Employees wishing to access leave for family violence purposes should discuss making an application with their manager/supervisor or the Human Resources Manager as soon as reasonably practical. - 85.10.

-- 85.10.
 As a general rule, a leave application should be submitted by an employee for approval by the Chief Executive before the commencement of the leave.
 However, retrospective applications may be approved provided that appropriate evidence is provided as soon as reasonably practicable upon the employee's return to the workplace. - 85.11.
 Evidence of the occurrence of family violence will be required to access leave for family violence purposes. - 85.12.
 Evidence may include: - (a) a document issued by the Police; - (b) a written referral, issued by a registered medical practitioner or registered nurse, to a counsellor trained in providing support in family violence situations; - (c) a document issued by a Court, or a counsellor trained in providing support to people experiencing the effects of family violence; - (d) written confirmation from an Employee Assistance Program provider or from a family violence support service that the employee is experiencing family violence issues. - 85.13.
 Managers are to keep all information concerning the leave application strictly confidential.
 This includes, after sighting any supporting documentation, returning that documentation to the employee.